Idea in a Nutshell

 As with kiosk cafes, it is important to keep customer lines of approach and exit clear to maximize footfall.

-How do I best market my
+How do I best market my coffee shop?

 One effective way to divide up your marketing is to think of it as onsite and offsite.
 Onsite marketing means marketing your most profitable products, as well as future initiatives, to customers as they occupy your venue or attend your counter.
 Offsite marketing is all the other marketing you do: including PR, print, and social media.
 The trick is to get onsite marketing working with offsite marketing.
 When you have customers in front of you, you can use the opportunity to get them involved in offsite marketing initiatives.